-In Part 1 of this step-by-step tutorial, we explained how to use widgets in WordPress and in Part 2, you learned how to configure text widgets.
+In Part 1 of this step-by-step tutorial series, we explained how to use WordPress widgets and in Part 2, we explained how to configure text widgets.

-In Part 3, we began configuring a number of commonly-used widgets in WordPress.
+In Part 3, we began configuring various default widgets.

-In this final section, you are going to learn how to complete this tutorial series by configuring a few more frequently-used widgets.
+In this final installment, we will conclude the tutorial by configuring a few more frequently-used WordPress sidebar widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing …